-When you’re looking into a motorcycle purchase, try out a few and notice how easy it is to mount it.
+When you’re looking into purchasing a motorcycle, try out a few and notice how easy it is to mount them.
 If you have any trouble whatsoever with mounting, consider that motorcycle marked off your list.
 Chances are you’ll have trouble keeping it balanced if you’re unable to mount it properly.

 Which brings us to our next test.
 Test out the balance of the motorcycle while you’re on it.
-Make sure at least the balls of both your feet are touching the ground.
+Again, make sure at least the balls of both your feet are touching the ground.
 Do you feel comfortable holding it up by yourself?
-A motorcycle is heavy in nature so you’ll have some balancing you’ll need to practice.
-Don’t get a motorcycle that you struggle keeping up while you’re mounted at a stand still.
+A motorcycle is heavy in nature so you’ll have some balancing that’ll require practice.
+Don’t get a motorcycle that you struggle keeping up while mounted at a stand still.

 Try reaching forward and grabbing the handlebars.
 Notice any discomfort you may feel at this point.
 Are you reaching too far?
 Is it too close to you that you feel scrunched?

 The ability to safely navigate and control the motorcycle (including having the right footing) is more important than a specific height.
 Being able to comfortably reach the controls and handling the motorcycle’s weight while keeping it stable will ensure a much safer ride.